WHAT DOES A CLEANING COST AT YOUR SUMMERLIN DENTAL OFFICE?

 When this comes to reality, the picture of a flawless smile with amazingly white teeth may seem like something to strive for, and you may think that it is not possible, but you can have your Hollywood smile!

 The brown and yellow look of tartar and coffee stains, which is present on the teeth of around 80 percent of people, is only the visible portion of the proverbial iceberg.
-Tartar is a result of poor oral hygiene.
-If it is not removed, tartar can cause several oral health problems, including cavities, periodontal disease, and tooth decay.
+Tartar is a result of poor oral hygiene and lack of cleaning.
+If it is not removed by cleaning, tartar can cause several oral health problems, including cavities, periodontal disease, and tooth decay.

-It is necessary to both prevent tartar from forming on teeth and remove tartar from teeth after it has formed.
-Come along with us at your Summerlin Dental office as we discuss the fundamentals of dental plaque and tartar, the issues that it may create, and the many methods that can be used to keep tartar at bay.
+It is necessary to both prevent tartar from forming on teeth and remove tartar from teeth after it has formed by cleaning them.
+Come along with us at your Summerlin Dental office as we discuss the fundamentals of dental plaque and tartar, the issues that it may create, and the many methods that can be used to keep tartar at bay with regular cleaning.

 An Introduction to Dental Plaque and Tartar: The Fundamentals